terra-money/docs/tutorial-style-guide.md

 Use the `k.FunctionExapmle` function to create an example.

-Avoid starting or sentences with code, as it makes capitalization and puctiation difficult.
-Never the punctuation or capitalization of code.
+Avoid starting sentences with code, as it makes capitalization and puctiation difficult.
+Never alter the punctuation or capitalization of code.
 Write it exactly as it appears.

 **Example**: